43 Factory coffee shop in Danang. All photos by Christian Berg

 TIP: Set in a beautiful green courtyard, Villa Ngon serves an excellent, all-you-can-eat menu of delicate Vietnamese dishes for lunch and dinner.

 Here’s a mini walking tour you can do yourself.
 Start from the junction of Bach Dang and the Han River Bridge just before sunset.
 Work your way along the water’s edge, passing some of the city’s most striking modern and colonial architecture, great souvenir shops, pavement cafes and marble sculptures on the way.
-After, treat yourself to dinner at Madame Han.
+After, treat yourself glass noodles with fresh crab for dinner at Madame Han.

 Cho Bac My An is a small-ish market in Da Nang filled with tidy stalls piled high with fruits, vegetables, dry goods and more.
 Duck inside the market to locate one special avocado ice-cream (kem bơ) stall, loved by Da Nang’s youngsters for its creamy, cold coconut and avocado slush topped with jackfruit crisps.

 Da Nang has no shortage of breathtaking bars and swimming pools perched high above the beach and city skyline.
 After full day of exploring, a refreshing dip and well-mixed cocktail are a welcome tonic.
 After dark, the party continues at Da Nang’s craft beer bars, rooftop clubs, and sidewalk bia hois.
-If you need some inspiration, head over to 7 Bridges, The Top Bar at A La Carte Hotel, or Sky 21.
+If you need some inspiration, head over to 7 Bridges or The Top Bar at A La Carte Hotel.